 In April 2017, this program was revamped into Bmore Beautiful, a City-led, peer to peer beautification program.
 The goal is for residents to become directly involved in activities and projects to keep their neighborhoods clean.
-Initially, the program is being implemented in 23 diverse neighborhoods with the intent to learn best practices for expanding citywide in the future.
+Bmore Beautiful is currently active in 47 diverse neighborhoods with the intent to learn best practices for expanding citywide in the future.
 Each pilot neighborhood has a volunteer resident block captain.
-Through this program, Solid Waste employees work with community leaders to support these efforts.
+The neighborhoods, and more information, can be found at: https://mayor.baltimorecity.gov/BMORE_Beautiful.
+Solid Waste employees work with community leaders to support the efforts of Bmore Beautiful.